-Discharge to Sewer
+Discharge to surface water sewer

-The proposed Sustainable Drainage Scheme (SuDS) strategy is comprised of a rainwater harvesting butts and permeable paving to attenuate surface water runoff during the 1 in 100 plus 40% climate change event.
+The proposed Sustainable Drainage Scheme (SuDS) strategy is comprised of a green roof, rain gardens, permeable paving and an attenuation tank to attenuate surface water runoff during the 1 in 100 plus 40% climate change event.

-Surface water should be discharged to the nearby surface water sewer at a controlled rate, subject to confirmation from the sewer utility provider, and the incorporation of SuDS.
+Surface water will continue to discharge via a connection to the public surface water sewer network, subject to confirmation from the sewer utility provider, and the incorporation of SuDS.